Food additivesAdditives in food; Artificial flavors and color

 - All products that contain added nutrients must be labeled.

-- Bacteria and other germs canlead tofoodborne illnesses.
-Preservatives reduce the spoilage that air, fungi, bacteria, or yeast can cause.
+- Bacteria and other germs can cause foodborne illnesses.
+Preservatives reduce the spoilage that these germs can cause.

 - Certain preservatives help preserve the flavor in baked goods by preventing the fats and oils from going bad.

-- They also keep fresh fruits from turning brown when exposed to the air.
+- Preservatives also keep fresh fruits from turning brown when they are exposed to the air.

 - Leavening agents that release acids when they are heated react with baking soda to help biscuits, cakes, and other baked goods rise.